-The standard IP option (PHQXO-IP-STND) supports SMPTE ST 2110 and ST 2022-6 HD/3G payloads by way of the 10G SFP+ optical transceiver modules.
-In addition, advanced IP network traffic measurement tools are provided by the option PHQXO-IP-MEAS and a packet interval profile generator for ST 2022-6 with PHQXO-IP-NGT.
+The standard IP option (PHQXO-IP-STND) supports the SMPTE standards ST 2110 and ST 2022-6 HD/3G payloads by way of the 10G SFP+ optical transceiver modules.
+In addition, advanced IP network traffic measurement tools are provided by the option PHQXO-IP-MEAS and a packet interval profile generator for ST 2022-6 in IP 2022-6 boot mode with PHQXO-IP-NGT.

-In ST 2110 mode you can simultaneously analyze ST 2110-20 (video), 2110-30 (PCM) and 2110-31 (AES transport) audio, 2110-40 ANC media flows while using ST 2022-7 Seamless IP Protection Switching (SIPS).
+In IP 2110 boot mode you can simultaneously analyze ST 2110-20 (video), 2110-30 (PCM) and 2110-31 (AES transport) audio, 2110-40 ANC media flows while using ST 2022-7 Seamless IP Protection Switching (SIPS).
 Furthermore, hardware-based time-stamping locked to PTP ensures accurate, real-time, deterministic timing and buffer measurements of media flows through the support of ST 2059 Precision Time Protocol (PTP) on SFP+A.